iGusev/glf/README.md

 1. Go to your GitLab instance
 2. Navigate to **User Settings** → **Access Tokens**
 3. Create a new token with `read_api` scope
-4. Copy the token and use it in `glf config`
+4. Copy the token and use it in `glf --init`

 ### Sync Projects